When should you accept a chargeback, and how do you go about getting the additional credit put back on your account?

 In the digital age, with more and more of our daily lives becoming cashless, consumers have an added layer of protection when they spend their money: They can have credit card charges reversed.

-Chargebacks are a legitimate tool consumers have to protect themselves from fraud and shady business practices when they pay by credit card.
-But like most financial dealings, using a chargeback is a little bit more complicated than just having a charge to your credit or debit card reversed.
+Chargebacks are a legitimate tool consumers have to protect themselves from fraud and unethical business practices when they pay by using a credit card.
+Like most financial transaction, taking advantage of a chargeback is a little bit more complicated than just having a charge to your credit or debit card reversed.

 There are risks and rules involved with using chargebacks, and to protect yourself, you need to understand how and when to use them the right way.
-Read on to learn all about the history and purpose of chargebacks, a step-by-step guide to using them, and risks and consequences you should keep in mind before using chargebacks.
+Read on to learn all about the history and purpose of chargebacks, a step-by-step guide to using them, and the risks and consequences you should keep in mind before asking for chargebacks.

-First, let’s start with what exactly a chargeback is: A dispute of a charge that can result in a forced reversal of the charge that a consumer initiates via their bank.
+A chargeback is a dispute of a charge that can result in a reversal of the charge that a consumer initiates with their bank.

-Chargebacks exist to give consumers the option to reverse charges so they can protect themselves.
+Chargebacks give consumers the option to reverse charges, which protects them from fraudulent and inaccurate transactions.
 Unfortunately, not all consumers know the ins and outs of chargebacks.
-They can even be overutilized or used at the wrong times.
-To further understand, let’s take a look back at the history of chargebacks and why they came to be.
+They can even be over utilized or used at the wrong times.
+To further understand, let’s take a look back at the history of chargebacks.

-In the early 1970s, credit cards and bank charge cards were beginning to come to prominence, but many consumers were still wary of them because they worried cards could be lost or stolen, sticking card owners with the bill for unauthorized transactions.
+In the early 1970s, credit cards and bank charge cards were beginning to come into prominence, but many consumers were wary of them because they worried the cards could be lost or stolen, sticking card owners with the bill for unauthorized transactions.

-Before chargebacks, the fear was that once money was taken from a consumer’s account, there was nothing they could do to get it back.
-But chargebacks gave them an avenue to ask their bank to replace funds that had been taken during fraudulent transactions — or even to forcefully take back money from a merchant in the event of a disagreement.
+Before chargebacks, the fear was that once money was taken from a consumer’s account, there was nothing he or she could do about it.
+Chargebacks gave them a way to ask their bank to replace funds that had been taken out because of fraudulent transactions.

-Chargebacks were meant to provide consumers with a safety net that would protect their money if they used cards instead of cash and checks.
-It worked — credit card use exploded in popularity in the 1970s.
+Chargebacks provide consumers with a safety net that protects their money if they used cards instead of cash and checks.

-Today, chargebacks are still a legitimate way for consumers to protect themselves while making purchases with credit cards.
-They serve a number of purposes in the digital age, including:
+Today, chargebacks are still a legitimate way for consumers to protect themselves while making purchases using credit cards.
+They serve a number of purposes in the digital age:

-Keeping merchants honest and transparent, because if they deliver subpar goods or services or try to take advantage of their customers a bank can forcefully remove money from their accounts (and even impose additional fees or revoke charging privileges).
+Keeping merchants honest and transparent, because if they deliver subpar goods and services, or try to take advantage of their customers, a bank can remove money from their accounts.

 Protecting consumers from fraud.
-As data breaches, hacks, and identity theft have become more and more the reality of living in a modern world, chargebacks are a way for victims of criminal fraud to reverse unauthorized transactions and recoup the money they lost.
+As hack, data breaches, and identity theft have become the reality of living in a modern world, chargebacks are a way for victims of criminal fraud to reverse unauthorized transactions and recoup the money they lost.

 The Fair Credit Billing Act that created chargebacks as a protection for consumers only applies to credit cards.

-If you make a purchase with your debit card and run the card as a credit (meaning you didn’t enter your PIN), the bank will likely be able to follow chargeback procedures.
-If you entered your PIN, though, the process will be a little tougher for you.
+If you make a purchase with your debit card and run the card as a credit (meaning you didn’t enter your PIN), the bank can follow chargeback procedures.
+If you entered your PIN, the process gets a little tougher for you.

 You can still dispute a purchase you made on a debit card by contacting your bank.
-But what happens after you initiate a dispute is up to the bank’s policies and procedures.
+What happens after you initiate a dispute is up to the bank’s policies and procedures.

 These are situations in which you’re allowed to initiate a chargeback:

-You didn’t authorize charges to your card, generally because your card has been stolen or your account has been otherwise compromised.
+You didn’t authorize charges to your card, generally because your card has been stolen or your account was compromised.

-You never received products or services that you paid for.
+You never received paid for products or services.

-You received products or services you paid for, but they were defective or not-as-described.
+You received paid for products or services, but they were defective or not-as-described.